rex-9/Bookstore/README.md

-# Math Magicians
+# BookStore

-> The amazing Math Magicians project will let you perform any basic
+> The amazing BookStore project will let you perform any basic
 > math calculations you want to perform.

 ## Built With